 Diagnostic Trouble Code (DTC) P2646 code stands for “A” Rocker Arm Actuator System Performance/ Stuck Off (Bank 1).”
 It’s a generic OBD-II powertrain code supported by a variety of makes and models.

 Some vehicles, such as the Honda Civic, feature a Variable Timing and Lift (VTEC) system.
 This system increases fuel efficiency and reduces engine exhaust at all levels of engine speeds, vehicle speeds, and engine load.
+It helps more with engine power than it does with fuel economy.

 In vehicles equipped with VTEC, the rocker arm control solenoid supplies hydraulic pressure to the variable timing and lift mechanism.
 This allows the VTEC system to adjust valve timing and lift as needed.
 The VTEC system controls the rocker arm control solenoid through the powertrain control module (PCM).